vbrazo/vbrazo/README.md

 👋 Hey, I’m Vitor, a technology leader, builder, and problem solver passionate about AI automation, DevTools, and no-code platforms.
 I’ve spent years scaling engineering teams, developing products, and driving technical strategy, and now I’m focused on building high-impact tools that streamline workflows and enhance productivity.

 💡 My expertise spans backend, frontend, mobile (iOS & Android), and AI-driven automation, but beyond the tech, I love tackling big challenges and finding practical, scalable solutions.
-I’m currently working on an AI agent prototype that helps talent professionals source top candidates on autopilot—leveraging automation to make hiring smarter and more efficient.
+I’m currently working on Contextor.app, an AI coach on WhatsApp that allows you to practice interviews, boost your English, and get real feedback all on your time.
+No apps, no scheduling.
+Just smart, thoughtful nudges to help you grow one message at a time.

 🌱 Mentoring and coaching engineers and tech leaders has always been a huge part of my journey.
 I’ve hired, onboarded, and managed teams of all sizes, and I love helping others grow their skills, navigate career challenges, and build amazing things.